 Vanilla Almond Steel Cut Oatmeal

-I’m not a big oatmeal fanatic, like many other bloggers, but I’ve quickly been converted this past week.
-I don’t know if it’s the convenience of the rice cooker or what, but I’ve eaten it for breakfast at least four times recently.
-I attribute it, in part, to steel-cut oatmeal.
+I’m not a big oatmeal fanatic, but I’ve quickly been converted.
+I don’t know if it’s the convenience of these rice cooker steel cut oats, but I’ve eaten these for breakfast at least four times in the past week.
+I attribute it, in part, to steel cut oatmeal.